keerthidatta/visual_perception/README.md

 ### Depth estimation

-Depth estimation using a set of stereo images
+Depth estimation using a set of stereo images : from Coursera visual perception for self driving cars